danu165/uof-parser/README.md

 ### Installing

-Once pipenv is installed, simple run this:
+Once pipenv is installed, simply run this:

 ```
 pipenv install